belle2/basf2/online_book/fundamentals/02-datataking.rst

    are discarded and lost forever.
 In the latter, all the events are kept regardless of the HLT decision (which is however stored, so analyses of the HLT filtering efficiency can be conducted).
-   On top of this, the HLT also performs a first, rought skimming producing the so-called **HLT skims**.
+   On top of this, the HLT also performs a first, rough skimming producing the so-called **HLT skims**.
 All the events that are satisfying the HLT conditions (regardless of the HLT operation mode), are then assigned according to a quick analysis into few possible categories: bhabha, hadronic, tau, mumu and so on attaching a flag to them,